mleoking/PhET/trunk/README.txt

    Various documents that apply to the entire project.

 ide:
-   file for various IDEs (Eclipse, IntelliJ)
+   files for various IDEs (Eclipse, IntelliJ)

 simulations-common:
-   stuff common to all types of simulations such as software agreements
+   stuff common to all types of simulations, such as software agreements

 simulations-flash :
    All Flash-based simulations live under here.